Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 By And/Or Copyright

-Dealey 36k Samuel David Dealey (13 September 1906 - 24 August 1944) was born in Dallas TX and graduated from the US Naval Academy in 1930.
-He served in USS Nevada (BB-36) before training for submarine duty.
-At the outbreak of WWII he was in command of S-20, and assumed command of the new USS Harder (SS-257) upon her commissioning in December of 1942.
+36k Samuel David Dealey was born on 13 September 1906 in Dallas, Tex. and graduated from the U.S. Naval Academy in 1930.
+He served in USS Nevada (BB 36) before training for submarine duty.
+At the outbreak of WWII he was in command of S-20, and assumed command of the new USS Harder (SS 257) upon her commissioning in December of 1942.
 Commander Dealey guided his submarine deep into enemy waters, wreaking destruction on Japanese shipping.
 He won four Navy Crosses, the Silver Star, and shared in the Presidential Unit Citation awarded Harder for heroism in combat.
 On his fifth war patrol, for which he received the Medal of Honor, Commander Dealey pressed home a series of bold and daring attacks.
 Harder sank five Japanese destroyers, most with very close range "down the throat shots."
 On 24 August 1944, while on her sixth patrol, Harder was lost with all hands off the island of Luzon during a depth charge attack.

 Navsource